ubq-testing/telegram--bot/README.md

 - **/chatid**: Get the chat ID.
 - **/setwebhook**: Set the bot's webhook url.
 - **/setcommands**: Set the bot's commands.
+- **/register**: Pair your GitHub account with your Telegram account.
+- **/subscribe**: Subscribe to various private notifications from the bot.
+- **/unsubscribe**: Unsubscribe from private notifications.

 ## Repository Structure